WilberthGamboa/RssApi/README.md

 </p>

 ## Description
 API that stores rss information, processes the news and saves the corresponding images to disk.
-Developed in nestjs + mongodb + docker🐱
+Developed in nestjs + mongodb + docker 🐱

 ## Installation